 - Lapse in Non-User Fee Appropriations: FDA is mitigating this risk to the program by maintaining a certain level of carryover so that it can continue program operations in the event of a lapse of appropriations.
-FDA has committed to reducing the BsUFA carryover to no greater than 21 weeks.
-Towards this goal, FDA applied a downward operating reserve adjustment to the target revenue amount in the setting of FY 2022 fee amounts.
-See Note 8 for additional details. - Under-Executing Planned Spend: Historically, BsUFA budgetary resources have been underspent because of the uncertainty around the timing of revenue (user fee and non-user fee) availability, non-user fee spending trigger requirements, and difficulties with hiring.
+FDA has committed to reducing the BsUFA carryover to no greater than 21 weeks of the FY 2022 target revenue by the end of FY 2022.
+See Note 8 for additional details. - Under-Executing Planned Spend: Historically, BsUFA budgetary resources have been under-spent because of the uncertainty around the timing of revenue (user fee and non-user fee) availability, non-user fee spending trigger requirements, and difficulties with hiring.
 To minimize this risk, FDA has enhanced its planning and execution around the hiring of new staff and contract actions to the extent possible while adhering to non-user fee spending trigger requirements.
-In FY 2021, FDA nominally under-executed its planned BsUFA spending relative to FY 2020.
 FDA will continue to enhance its planning and execution of BsUFA resources to minimize this risk. - Under-Collecting and Over-Collecting Fees: Because the BsUFA program experiences variations in workload, it is difficult to forecast the required revenue and to therefore set fees at appropriate levels.
 If FDA does not receive the estimated number of industry submissions, there may be an excess or deficit in its targeted revenue.
 When FDA under-collects user fees, it leverages its carryover to maintain continuity in operations.
 When FDA over-collects, the carryover may increase without additional planned expenditures being identified to obligate those funds.
 The changes in the fee structure and the addition of the operating reserve adjustment are meant to mitigate these risks in BsUFA II.
 Resource capacity planning helps improve fee setting and allows FDA to adjust for sustained increases in workload.
-In addition, FDA monitors collections throughout the fiscal year, and the UFFMC and other FDA senior leaders determine how to mitigate any instances when the user fee revenues deviate from the forecasted estimate. - Global Health Pandemic: There is currently some degree of uncertainty regarding the potential long-term impact of COVID-19 on collections and application submissions.
+In addition, FDA monitors collections throughout the fiscal year, and the UFFMC and other FDA senior leaders determine how to mitigate any instances when the user fee revenues deviate from the forecasted estimate. - Global Pandemic: There is currently some degree of uncertainty regarding the potential long-term impact of COVID-19 on collections and application submissions.
 FDA is continually monitoring these potential impacts and will seek to address financial ramifications as warranted.

-In addition to these mitigation strategies, FDA implemented IBAPS to enable greater and more timely insight into budget activity across the Agency.
+In addition to these mitigation strategies, FDA implemented the Integrated Budget and Acquisition Planning System (IBAPS) to enable a greater and more timely insight into budget activity across the Agency.
 IBAPS improves the accuracy and availability of budget and acquisition information that enables FDA to better plan, forecast, track, and analyze the data to make better informed decisions about the best use of the Agency's resources.